 There is however a limit.
 Current programs cannot use infinite number of cores.
 For that reason INTEL‘s usual CPU‘s are limited to 4 Cores.
 They tend do have hyperthreading however.

-In some cases users make their CPU‘s faster than they are by default.
+In some cases users make their Processors faster than they are by default.
 This is called Overclocking.
-When Overclocking the CPU, users rise the CPU’s clock speed.
+When Overclocking the Processor, users rise the CPU’s clock speed.
 In other words the CPU clock speed will then be higher than the initial planned maximum.
 Although Overclocking can improve performance noticeably there are things that you have to be aware of.

 - For easier Overclocking the Motherboard should support it

-- Higher clock speed makes the CPU work harder and grow hotter
+- Higher clock speed makes the Processor work harder and grow hotter

-- There is a sensible limit up to which the CPU should be Overclocked
+- There is a sensible limit up to which the Processor should be Overclocked

 CPU’s that support Overclocking